Pregnancy Brain. 6 Tips to Combat 'Baby Brain'

 Pregnancy brain, also called ‘baby brain’ or ‘momnesia’, can cause forgetfulness, trouble focusing, difficulty making decisions, and brain fog.
-It’s something that pregnant and postpartum women joke about, swapping funny stories of leaving their keys in the fridge or double booking themselves repeatedly—but it can be quite frustrating.
+Memory loss during pregnancy is something that pregnant and postpartum women joke about, swapping funny stories of leaving their keys in the fridge or double booking themselves repeatedly—but it can be quite frustrating.
 Most women can agree that their cognitive function decreases during the time between pregnancy and postpartum.

 Is Pregnancy Brain Real?

 Baby Brain is scientifically proven to be real.
 Between 50 and 80 percent of women reported experiencing a decrease in cognitive function during pregnancy (a.k.a. pregnancy brain).

 In fact, the structure of your brain changes during pregnancy, so perhaps this is part of the changes in cognition.
 Also, when you think of all the effort going on inside your body to grow a small human, it’s really not surprising that you might not feel 100% sharp at all times and experience memory loss during pregnancy.

 There are some things you can do to avoid pregnancy brain fog and keep your brain power at its best during pregnancy and postpartum.